 An nescis, mi filii, quantulá sapientiá regitur mundus?
 “But don’t you know, son, with how little wisdom the world is governed?”Axel Oxenstierna, letter c.
 1648

 When everyone’s dropping dead after drinking from the punch bowl, you are allowed to take a pass on the Kool-Aid.
 When the people standing in line for the ride are coming out the other end as ground mince meat, you have permission to jump the fence and go elsewhere.C.
-Johnstone, “You Have No Obligation To Conform To A Wildly Sick Society,” 14 December 2020 (link)
+Johnstone, “You Have No Obligation To Conform To A Wildly Sick Society,” 14 December 2020 (link) N.B. when Putin invaded Ukraine for the second time in 2022 and disproved the hypothesis that Europeans and North Americans have nothing to fear from Russian foreign policy, Johnstone refused to update her views to fit the new evidence.
+Sad!

 The Internet was created by people like me: nerdy, bookish, looking for people who shared our special interests.
 In this decade, our open Internet came up against corporate social media.
 We were defeated in every encounter.
 We were defeated as people opened twitter accounts and stopped posting their blog posts on the web a few months later, we were defeated as people build their new sites in a maze of third-party trackers and surveillance scripts instead of simple HTML backed by a static site generator, and we were defeated as people abandoned their mailing lists and forums for Facebook groups and Reddit.
 A very large percentage of the remaining Internet is hidden behind services like Cloudflare or Project Shield or Google Captchas so that those services can track visitors and cut off traffic.
 Our curious, collaborative, conversational culture has been replaced by an eerie parody of Old Media culture where people gather around authorities telling them what to believe and how to bully anyone asking awkward questions or coming from a different perspective.